-Thanks to the Kimberley Process, 98.8 percent of all rough diamonds traded worldwide are reportedly conflict-free today.
-Yet that percentage could still be improved.
-Belgium - diamond country par excellence - has taken a leading role.
+Thanks to the Kimberley Process, most of the rough diamonds traded worldwide are reportedly conflict-free today.
+But there is still room for improvement.
+Belgium - diamond country par excellence - insists that an enlargement of the definition of conflict diamonds is necessary to keep the organization fit for purpose.

 There are 5 results returned by the search criteria